-- 1.1 This report sets out the proposed Admissions Policy for Walsall. - 1.2 The proposed Admissions Policy has been produced following a review of the admissions process in Walsall by an independent consultant. - 1.3 The proposed policy, which is included as Appendix A, sets out the principles which Walsall Council will apply when planning the provision of school places and responding to consultations about proposed new schools, and when setting admission arrangements for community and voluntary controlled schools and responding to consultations on admission arrangements. - 1.4 The policy would be adopted from September 2014 to enable schools and academies which are their own admission authority and Walsall Council as admission authority for Community and Voluntary Controlled schools to review their admission arrangements in light of the policy and consult on admission arrangements for 2016/17 between 1 November 2014 and 1 March 2015.
+- 1.1 The proposed Admissions Policy was produced following a review of the admissions process in Walsall. - 1.2 The proposed policy, which is included as Appendix A, sets out the principles which Walsall Council will apply when planning the provision of school places and responding to consultations about proposed new schools, and when setting admission arrangements for community and voluntary controlled schools and responding to consultations on admission arrangements. - 1.3 At the meeting on 19 March 2014, Cabinet approved a period of consultation on the proposed policy. - 1.4 Approving the policy at the 10 September 2014 cabinet meeting will enable schools and academies which are their own admission authority and Walsall Council as admission authority for Community and Voluntary Controlled schools to review their admission arrangements in light of the policy and consult on admission arrangements for 2016/17 between 1 November 2014 and 1 March 2015.